 - Our office is on the 6th floor, Suite 601

 Google Map: Click on the Image Below for Driving Directions from Farmers Branch

 Farmers Branch & Probate, Estate, and Trust Attorney Services

 The reality is that for a law firm with specialized probate attorneys, one needs the experience of the big city.
 Yet, with our North Dallas location, you can get the convenience of a local lawyer and the skills of a big city law firm.
 It’s the best of both worlds.
 Burdette & Rice specializes in probate, estate, and trust disputes and litigation.
-You can check out our website for a complete list of services (just use the site navigation above), or reach out to us for a no charge initial phone consultation.
+You can check out our website for a complete list of services (just use the site navigation above), or reach out to us for an initial phone consultation.
 We’re not far from Farmers Branch, so don’t hesitate to reach out to one of our specialized probate attorneys with your questions and needs.

 Historical Factoid about Farmers Branch

 John Keenan was the first child born in Farmers Branch but died two months later.
 He is buried in the Keenan Cemetery located on Valley View Lane, part of the original Keenan land.

 A blacksmith shop and gristmill was started in 1845 by the Rev. William Bowles, a Baptist minister.
 The same year, Isaac Webb donated land for Webb’s Chapel Methodist Church, which also served as the first school in the county.
 Mr. Webb also served as the first postmaster when the Farmers Branch Post Office was established in 1848.